aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/configuration.md

 - AUCloud will provide you with a certificate (public key) to be used during application registration.

-## Azure AD Application permissions
+## Azure Entra ID Application permissions

 ### Register an application

-1. In the Microsoft Office 365 Admin Centre, navigate to **Azure Active Directory**.
+1. In the Microsoft Office 365 Admin Centre, navigate to **Azure Entra ID**.
 1. Under **Manage**, select **App registrations** > **New registration**.
 1. Enter a display **Name** and select the **Accounts in this organizational directory only**.